-As you can see, before they installed the equipment, they insulated the walls and covered them with a layer of interior sheathing, Thermo-Ply in this case.
+As you can see in the lead photo above, they insulated the walls and covered them with a layer of interior sheathing before they installed the equipment.
 They also sealed the edges with spray foam.
-I gave them an A- instead of an A because there's one place where the T-Ply is coming apart.
-I assume they'll fix that.
+I gave them an A- instead of an A because there’s one place where the T-Ply is coming apart.
+I assume they’ll fix that.

 Furnace – Grade: A

 They used a high efficiency, sealed combustion furnace.
-For combustion equipment inside conditioned space, that's definitely the way to go.
+For combustion equipment inside conditioned space, that’s definitely the way to go.
+You can tell it’s a high efficiency, sealed combustion model because of the plastic flue pipe in the photo above.
 And yes, they installed both pipes, intake and exhaust.

 Placement – Grade: C

 The mechanical closet is in the back of the house.
 While it’s nice to have it out of the way and leave the middle of the house for espresso makers and powder rooms, the result was long duct runs to the front of the house.
 Worse, the two vents on the left side of the house had to go around the stairs (see 2nd to last photo below).
 From the air handler to those vents, the air has to make its way through ten 90° turns and four 45° turns.
 Finding a way to get the air handler into the middle of the space would have avoided long runs.

 Installation quality of ducts leaving air handler – Grade: F

 The duct system here is radial rather than trunk and branch.
 It’s all flex duct.
 Because of the constraints, the flex doesn’t meet the Air Diffusion Council’s standards for flex duct installation.
 Notice the mess of ducts coming up out of the mechanical closet.
 Notice the turns and the squishing.
 With a trunk and branch duct system, they would have installed only a few ducts, ideally hardpipe rather than flex, coming up out of the closet.